 Caroe worked on a series of churches from 1886 to 1912.
 His buildings throw particular light on the central concerns of the Catholic revival at the end of the 19th century.

-As you walk around St Peter Le Poer, you may notice how items from different centuries have been incorporated over the years and combine together to express the warmth of the Anglo-Catholic tradition within the Church of England.
+As you walk around St Peter Le Poer, you may notice how items from different centuries have been incorporated over the years.
 Here are some of the things to look out for:

 - The hanging Crucifix (also known as the Rood Cross) was brought from the mission church in Hampden Road.
 The pulpit, bells, and the altar in the Lady Chapel with a marble mensa, all come from the City church;